mdrakibulislam-zero/AIVirtualKeyboard/README.md

 ## What Have I Done:
-Firstly, I have created a Hand Tracking Module using openCV and MediaPipe.
-Then, I have created my AI Virtual Keyboard using OpenCV and Pynput.
+Firstly, I've created a Hand Tracking Module using openCV, MediaPipe and Math.
+Then, I've created my AI Virtual Keyboard using OpenCV, Pynput, Time and Previously created Hand Tracking Module.

 OpenCV is a library used for computer vision applications.
 With help of OpenCV, we can build an enormous number of applications that work better in real-time.
 Mainly it's used for image and video processing.

 MediaPipe is a framework mainly used for building audio, video, or any time series data.
 With the help of the MediaPipe framework, we can build very impressive pipelines for different media processing functions.

+Math is a built-in module that we can use for mathematical tasks.

 Pynput is a library that allows us to control and monitor input devices.
 It contains subpackages for each type of input device supported.

+Time is a built-in module that we can use for handle time-related tasks.

 ## Required Packages: